Nameja-code/My-projects-/README.md

 2.🛠️ Technologies Used

    -HTML5– Structure of the website
    -CSS3– Styling and layout
-   -   JavaScript – Interactivity and form validation
+   -JavaScript – Interactivity and form validation

  3.🚀 Installation & Setup